xxuejie/ckb-udt-convert-service/README.md

 Optionally, `ckb-udt-convert-service` has multisig support on fund pool cells.
 Utilizing multisig support, one can separate the RPC server and a series of signer-only servers kept in separate environments, or across multiple parties.

+**NOTE**: as a brand new project, `ckb-udt-convert-service` uses the newly deployed [multisig script](https://github.com/nervosnetwork/ckb-system-scripts/pull/99), which is different from the one included in CKB's genesis script.
+Please do make sure you are paying attention to this details.
+If you are using [ccc](https://github.com/ckb-devrel/ccc), please ensure you are using `ccc.KnownScript.Secp256k1MultisigV2`.

 Let use an example to show case how to setup multisig support.
 Assuming we are now setting up 2-of-3 multisig using the following address:

 * `ckt1qzda0cr08m85hc8jlnfp3zer7xulejywt49kt2rr0vthywaa50xwsqddrysqvx4ys3z03vpnf6dmfutuhm2yy7g3v5j6j`